-Texas Wesleyan's small size ( the university has a student-to-faculty ratio of 16:1 ) gives students learning experiences larger universities often reserve for graduate-level studies.
-The benefits speak for themselves - Students often bring home top awards in academic competitions and conferences.
+The university has a student-to-faculty ratio of 15:1 providing students'learning experiences larger universities often reserve for graduate-level studies.
+The benefits speak for themselves.
+Students often bring home top awards in academic competitions and conferences.

 Texas Wesleyan graduates make an impact in their professions and their communities.
 Former students are serving in elected positions at the local, state and federal levels; Emmy and Tony award winners; and award-winning educators.

 Texas Wesleyan has one of only two law schools in the DFW area and a pioneering nurse anesthesia program.
-Founded in 1890, the university's reputation as the longest-serving higher education institution in Fort Worth roots Wesleyan deep in the Texas soil and makes it a small school with a big reputation.
+Founded in 1890, the university has a reputation as the longest-serving higher education institution in Fort Worth roots Wesleyan deep in the Texas soil and makes it a small school with a big reputation.